Botanical storytelling: plants, medicine, food & lore

 Amanda Edmiston researches, collects, writes and retells stories which feature the way we interact with plants.

 Workshops, writing, performance and interactive storytelling sessions available for all ages.
-Amanda has created sessions for gatherings of Scottish herbalists, Herbfest in Dorset, Chelsea Physic Garden in London and Edinburgh International Science festival amongst others.
+Amanda has created sessions for international gatherings of herbalists, Achamore Gardens Trust, Herbfest in Dorset, Battle of Bannockburn Physic Garden, Chelsea Physic Garden in London and Edinburgh International Science festival amongst others.